panshuljindal/eloquent-ai/README.md

 - Guardrails: prompt‑injection detection, PII/secret redaction, safe output formatting.
 - Conversation summary endpoint for quick recaps.
 - RAG with Pinecone (category + text fields returned as context to the model).
+- Streaming chat UX (WebSocket with SSE fallback), token‑level updates in the UI.
 - Message filtering so system and guardrail messages are hidden/normalized in the client.
 - Clean UI with dark mode, Markdown rendering, and guest mode.